macintux/lynch/README.md

 lynch
 =====

-Implement algorithms from Nancy Lynch's Distributed Algorithms book
+Implement algorithms from Nancy Lynch's Distributed Algorithms book, in Erlang.

 ### runtime

 The `runtime` library defines a framework for testing algorithms.
 It is in its very early stages, and currently only supports synchronous ring topologies (and is largely untested even for that).

-So far it has one algorithm implemented, the first in the book: LCR.

     107> application:start(runtime).
     ok